 The world is readily jumping onto AWS (Amazon Web Services) Wagon and it is not a wonder how the trick is done.
 Years ago, people paid high to travel in a cab regardless of how unfriendly the service was.
 With the advent of logistic services app like

-MFA can be token based or text message based which adds on to another layer of security.
+MFA can be token-based or text message-based which adds on to another layer of security.
 Use MFA wherever possible for users.
 But make it a point to standardize MFA for all Master accounts.
 MFA can be also used to control access to AWS service APIs.
-There are several MFA form factors that is compatible with root account and IAM user accounts such as virtual and hardware MFA devices.
+There are several MFA form factors that are compatible with root account and IAM user accounts such as virtual and hardware MFA devices.

-Google Authenticator for Android and iPhone that enables hassle free yet secure Multifactor authentication.
-In case of Hardware Tokens, tamper evident third party tokens are also available.
+Google Authenticator for Android and iPhone that enables hassle-free yet secure Multifactor authentication.
+In the case of Hardware Tokens, tamper-evident third-party tokens are also available.

 Assign Permission to Groups Not Users

 AWS Directory service provides three directory types including Microsoft Active Directory (AD) Enterprise Edition, Simple AD and AD Connector.
 If you’re using AD Connector, it is designed to allow you to sign in to AWS Applications and join Windows Instances besides mapping AD identities to AWS roles.
 It is only logical that in terms of access management, to create a group and configure permissions to that group which applies to a set of the user instead of managing permissions to individuals that complicates Identity and Access Management (IAM) in terms of adding or removing roles for several hundred users individually, instead of collectively.